arhohuttunen/arhohuttunen.com/content/post/misconceptions-about-code-reuse/index.md

 categories:
   - Programming
 tags:
-  - clean code
+  - Clean code
-  - anti-pattern
+  - Anti pattern
 ---

 We all have been taught that reusable code is good.
 We all know why we should do it but there are some misconceptions about how to do it.